2 Week Balkans Itinerary (Croatia, Bosnia, and Montenegro)

-As an English lectrice in France, I got a two-week Easter break, where I jetted off to Eastern Europe for the first time.
+As an English lectrice in France, I got a two-week Easter break, where I jetted off to the Balkans in Eastern Europe for the first time.
 While I’ve wanted to go to more “mainstream” destinations for a while, like Portugal and southern Spain, I figured I should hit my less accessible destinations first.
 After all, Portugal is much closer to the US than Croatia, and sometimes flying from Boston to Portugal is faster than flying from Paris! (especially for the Azores).

 The photos of Croatia, Bosnia & Herzegovina, and Montenegro seemed stunning, so I decided to visit all three countries while I was in the area.
 They’re luckily right next to each other, which made getting around easier.
 I flew into Zagreb, Croatia from Paris, and ended my trip in Kotor, Montenegro, which made it easy to fly out of Dubrovnik, Croatia (the airport is only 1.5 hours away).

-2 Week Eastern Europe Itinerary
+2 Week Balkans Itinerary

 Days 1-3: Fly into Zagreb, Croatia